oceanprotocol/docs/developers/dev-faq.md

 </details>

 <details>
-<summary>How can partners and developers use Ocean technology to build their own data marketplaces?</summary>
+<summary>How can collaborators and developers use Ocean technology to build their own data marketplaces?</summary>

 Ocean technology is open-source, community-funded, and freely available for use by anyone.
 Anyone can fork various components from the Ocean [GitHub](https://github.com/oceanprotocol) repository and create their own.
-Additionally, Ocean empowers dApp operators with great flexibility and control over the fees they charge, allowing you to customize the fee structure to meet your specific needs and ensure your project's sustainability.
+Additionally, Ocean empowers dApp owners with great flexibility and control over the fees they charge, allowing you to customize the fee structure to meet your specific needs and ensure your project's sustainability.
 </details>

 <details>